Trinity Ordona: Works

 Topics of interest in Ordoña's published works cover the politics of racial triangulation within feminist social justice spaces, internalized racism and the idea that shared oppression is not sufficient grounds for solidarity (similar to June Jordan's ideas in "Report from the Bahamas"), identities of alterity, social inequalities and its relationship to privilege.
 Her works have been published in anthologies edited by Gloria Anzaldúa, Sharon Lim-Hing, and Maria P. P. Root.
 She has also been published in the Amerasia Journal, in roundtable discussion with other queer women academics about immigration topics, perceived homophobia in Asian American communities, and the Ameri-centric model of coming out.

 In grassroots movements, Ordoña has organized in activism around San Francisco's I-Hotel, the Agbayani Village for Retired Farmworkers Union, and anti-Vietnam War efforts.
 She is a founding member of the Red Envelope Giving Circle in the San Francisco Bay Area, a group that has "granted over $42,500 to 22 individual and group projects."
+There is a collection of Ordoña's papers in the Ethnic Studies Library of the University of California, Berkeley.